How To Negotiate Your Bills During COVID-19

-Over the past seven weeks, 33.5 million people filed for unemployment.
-Some haven’t received their $1,200 stimulus checks or their first unemployment insurance checks; many people don’t have a big enough cushion of savings to cover more than one month of expenses.
+Over the past seven weeks, 3.5 million people filed for Universal Credit.
+Some haven’t received their furlough payments and many people don’t have a big enough cushion of savings to cover more than one month of expenses.
 That can leave you in the uncomfortable position of having to decide which bills are feasible to pay and which will need to be adjusted.
 But the exact terms of your bills aren’t written in stone: they can be negotiated.

 But how do you actually get started?
 If you’ve never done it before, the idea of speaking with a representative from your credit card company or bank to say, “Hey, I can’t pay these bills right now” might be nerve-wracking.
 Ahead, we spoke to NerdWallet personal financial expert Kimberly Palmer for the best actionable advice on how to negotiate bills.